sasjs/lint/README.md

 Severity: WARNING

+#### hasMacroNameInMend
+The addition of the macro name in the `%mend` statement is optional, but can approve readability in large programs.
+A discussion on this topic can be found [here](https://www.linkedin.com/posts/allanbowe_sas-sasapps-sasjs-activity-6783413360781266945-1-7m).
+The default setting will be the result of a popular vote by around 300 people.
+Default:  false (for now)

+Severity: WARNING

+#### hasMacroParentheses
+As per the example [here](https://github.com/sasjs/lint/issues/20), macros defined without parentheses cause problems if that macro is ever extended (it's not possible to reliably extend that macro without potentially breaking some code that has used the macro).
+It's better to always define parentheses, even if they are not used.
+Default:  true

+Severity: WARNING

 #### indentationMultiple
 This will check each line to ensure that the count of leading spaces can be divided cleanly by this multiple.